schmittjoh/JMSTranslationBundle/Resources/doc/index.rst

 Dumping Translation Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For this, the bundle provides you with a console command which you can use to update
+For dumping, the bundle provides you with a console command which you can use to update
-your translation files, or also just preview all changes that have been made.
+your translation files, or also just to preview all changes that have been made.

 Updating Files::